Take on one of the Northeast’s most stunning ridgelines while tagging two of New Hampshire’s 10 tallest mountains.

 Turn-By-Turn

-Hikers, take notice: This ultra-classic hike is super-popular on weekends and holidays.
-So, get there early to find a parking spot.
+Hikers take notice, this ultra-classic hike is super-popular on weekends and holidays—get there early to find a parking spot.

-Just 0.2 miles in, hikers will come to the junction (44.139702, -71.679512) of the Falling Waters Trail and the Old Bridle Path.
-The loop is best done counterclockwise, first up the Falling Waters Trail and then descending the Old Bridle Path.
-The Falling Waters Trail, which veers right at the junction, gets extremely icy in winter and is much easier to go up than down.
+Just 0.2 miles in, hikers will come to the trail junction of the Falling Waters Trail (FWT) and the Old Bridle Path (OBP).
+The loop is best done counterclockwise, hiking up the Falling Waters Trail and descending the Old Bridle Path.
+The FWT, which veers right at the junction, gets extremely icy in winter and is much easier to go up than down.
 Plus, the various waterfalls are more scenic on the approach, as well as more easily overcome with fresh legs early in the day.

 Following Falling Waters

-From the junction, the Falling Waters Trail heads southeast on a moderate track, until it reaches Dry Brook.
-From there, the trail intermittently steepens and poses some small technical challenges, as it crisscrosses the icy stream climbing under, around, and over a series of semi-frozen waterfalls.
-Between the water and ice, the footing along here is often slick, and you’ll probably want your MICROspikes and a pair of trekking poles to negotiate the potentially treacherous terrain.
+From the junction, the FWT heads southeast on a moderate track until it reaches Dry Brook.
+From there, the trail intermittently steepens and poses some small technical challenges as it crisscrosses the icy stream climbing under, around, and over a series of semi-frozen waterfalls.
+Between the water and ice, the footing along here is often slick and you’ll probably want at least a set of MICROspikes and a pair of trekking poles for negotiating the potentially treacherous terrain.
 Take care not to slip or plunge a foot into the brook.

 Eventually, the trail leaves the brook and begins a series of long, gradual switchbacks up toward Shining Rock.
-As the trail moves away from the brook, the short, steep, and technical sections dissipate, and the terrain and grade become more consistent—especially once the snow on the ground is packed and covering the ordinarily rocky and rooty terrain.
+As the trail moves away from the brook, the short, steep, and technical sections dissipate and the terrain and grade become more moderate and consistent—especially once the snow on the ground is packed and covering the ordinarily rocky and rooty terrain.

 Shining Rock

-After 2.5 miles, the Falling Waters Trail reaches a junction with a short spur trail (44.140186, -71.650940) that heads downhill to Shining Rock, a large granite slab flanking Little Haystack Mountain and visible from Interstate 93.
-If you have time (remember, darkness comes early in the winter), consider the brief detour.
+After 2.5 miles, the Falling Waters Trail reaches a junction with a short spur trail that heads downhill to Shining Rock, a large granite slab on the flanks of Little Haystack Mountain that is visible from Interstate 93.
+If you have time (remember, darkness comes early in the winter) consider the brief detour.

-The Shining Rock junction is also a great place to refuel, add an extra layer and traction devices (if you haven’t already), and get your above-treeline gear ready (such as a balaclava, warmer gloves, goggles, etc.).
-From the junction, continue upward on the Falling Waters Trail, which steepens and gradually becomes more exposed to the weather for the final 0.5-mile push to the 4,760-foot summit of Little Haystack.
+The Shining Rock junction is also a great place to refuel, add an extra layer and traction devices (if you haven’t already), and get your above-treeline gear ready (balaclava, warmer gloves, goggles, etc.).
+From the junction, continue upward on the FWT, which steepens and gradually becomes more exposed to the weather for the final 0.5-mile push to the 4,760-foot summit of Little Haystack.

 Little Haystack

-Shortly after departing the junction for Shining Rock, hikers will push past the treeline to the rocky and icy landscape of Little Haystack Mountain’s summit (44.140362, -71.646080).
-Although Little Haystack isn’t one of the 48 New Hampshire 4,000-footers (it’s technically a subpeak of Mount Lincoln, the next stop on your journey), it is an awesome summit with fantastic views.
-Find the hard-to-miss summit cairn, and then, head north on the Franconia Ridge Trail toward Mount Lincoln.
+Shortly after departing the junction for Shining Rock, hikers will push past treeline to the rocky and icy landscape that is the summit of Little Haystack Mountain.
+Although Little Haystack isn’t one of the 48 New Hampshire 4,000-footers (it’s technically a sub-peak of Mount Lincoln, the next stop on the journey across Franconia Ridge), it’s an awesome summit with fantastic views.
+Find the hard-to-miss summit cairn, then head north on the Franconia Ridge Trail toward Mount Lincoln.

 Mount Lincoln

 From Little Haystack, it’s 0.7 miles to Mount Lincoln’s summit.
 The path is easy to follow and, at first, quite moderate.
-Then, it begins to climb on rockier terrain and crests an ego-deflating false summit, all the while offering fantastic views in every direction and fully exposing you to the wind and weather.
+Then it begins to climb on rockier terrain, cresting an ego-deflating false summit, all the while offering fantastic views in every direction (but also fully exposing you to the wind and weather).

-Once you get to the summit of 5,089-foot Mount Lincoln (44.148682, -71.644707), the first of two New Hampshire 4,000-footers on the traverse, take a moment—or more, if the weather allows—to soak in the dramatic landscape and fantastic views.
-From here, you get views in all directions, with the Kinsmans, Lonesome Lake, and Cannon Cliff to the west and the Pemigewasset Wilderness to the east.
-To the south, the pyramid-like tops of Mount Liberty and Mount Flume dominate the view, while to the north lies your next objective, the summit of Mount Lafayette.
+Once you get to the summit of the 5,089-foot Mount Lincoln, the first of two New Hampshire 4,000-footers on the traverse, take a moment—or more, if the weather allows—to soak in the dramatic landscape and fantastic perspective.
+From here you get views in all directions, with the Kinsmans, Lonesome Lake, and Cannon Cliff to the west and the Pemigewasset Wilderness to the east.
+To the south, the pyramid-like tops of Mount Liberty and Mount Flume dominate the view, while to the north lies your next objective: the summit of Mount Lafayette.

 Mount Lafayette

-Standing one mile away on the Franconia Ridge is the day’s high point, the 5,260-foot summit of Mount Lafayette.
-To get there, you’ll give up much of the elevation you’ve gained since Little Haystack by descending rocky, slabby terrain similar to what you just ascended.
+Standing 1 mile away on the Franconia Ridge is the day’s high point, the 5,260-foot summit of Mount Lafayette.
+To get there, you’ll give up much of the elevation you’ve gained since Little Haystack, descending rocky, slabby terrain similar to what you’ve just ascended.
 The saddle has a scrubby pine grove, which provides a brief respite from the weather on less-optimal days.
-Beware that snow can build up in the trees, making this section more difficult and take longer than you may have expected.
+Beware that snow can build up in the trees, making this section more difficult and slower than you may have expected.

-From the trees, the Franconia Ridge Trail makes a sharp ascent—the steepest section since the climb from Shining Rock to Little Haystack—to Mount Lafayette’s summit.
-Relatively straightforward, the climb does contain a few slabby sections and rock outcroppings that warrant your full attention before you get to the summit.
+From the trees, the Franconia Ridge Trail makes a sharp ascent—the steepest section of trail since the climb from Shining Rock to Little Haystack—to Mount Lafayette’s summit.
+Relatively straightforward, the climb does contain a few slabby sections and rock outcroppings that warrant your full attention before gaining the summit.

 The High Point

-Lafayette’s summit (44.160717, -71.644470) is well marked with both a large cairn and sign, and is quickly recognizable, as it’s the region’s highest point.
-If the weather is good, grab a seat in one of the summit’s windbreaks—rock walls built to shield hikers from the elements—and soak up the views.
-The 4,500-foot Mount Garfield looms in the north, and on clear days, the Presidential Range is visible behind it.
-To the south, you can admire the distance you’ve traveled, as the peaks of Mount Lincoln and Little Haystack are both visible from this vantage point.
+Lafayette’s summit is well marked with both a large cairn and sign, and is quickly recognizable as it’s the region’s highest point.
+If the weather is good, grab a seat in one of the summit windbreaks—rock walls built to shield hikers from the elements—and soak up the views.
+The 4,500-foot Mount Garfield looms in the north and, on clear days, the Presidential Range is visible behind it.
+To the south, you can admire the distance you’ve traveled as the peaks of Mount Lincoln and Little Haystack are both visible from this vantage point.

-The windbreaks are also a great place to have a quick snack.
-And, don’t de-layer just yet, as there is still some exposed trail left on the descent.
+The windbreaks are also a great place to have a quick snack but don’t de-layer just yet, as there is still some exposed trail left on the descent.

 The Descent

 From Lafayette’s summit, take the 1.1-mile Greenleaf Trail toward the Appalachian Mountain Club’s Greenleaf Hut.
-This section is well defined, but the vast majority of it is above-treeline and is very exposed to the weather—in particular, winds blowing from the northwest.
+This section of trail is well defined, but the vast majority of it is above treeline and very exposed to the weather (in particular, winds blowing from the northwest).

 With the hut visible most of the way, progress can feel sluggish.
 The slow-going is often exaggerated by the trail’s rugged nature, made even more difficult by patches of snow and ice.

-As you near the Greenleaf Hut, the trail dips into tree cover, the first real break in exposure you’ve had for nearly three miles.
-You’re not out of the woods yet, though, as the area around the hut is often very icy.
+As you near the Greenleaf Hut, the trail dips into the cover of trees, the first real break in exposure you’ve had for nearly 3 miles.
+You’re not out of the woods yet though, as the area around the hut is often very icy.

 The Old Bridle Path